MIT-LCP/Shakespeare-Method/README.md

 Submit a pull request to the MIMIC code repository, using the method described at: https://help.github.com/articles/using-pull-requests/

 # License
-By committing your code to the Bloatectomy Repository you agree to release the code under the GNU General Public License v3.0 in this repository.
+By committing your code to the MIT-LCP/Shakespeare-Method Repository you agree to release the code under the GNU General Public License v3.0 in this repository.

 # Bugs
 Please feel free to create an issue for any questions, bugs, or suggestions you may have about our package or even the documentation (i.e. additional examples).
 We appreciate any feedback.